 If You Suspect You Have COVID-19

-For those who have recently traveled internationally, you may be at risk to yourself and others.
-If you’ve traveled to an affected area within the last 14 days and have any of the following symptoms, call ADPH’s Infectious Diseases & Outbreaks Division at 1-800-338-8374 immediately.
+For those who have recently traveled to an affected area, you may be at risk to yourself and others.
+If you’ve traveled to an affected area within the last 14 days and have any of the following symptoms, walk into a KidsStreet or MainStreet clinic for a test.

 - shortness of breath